silverbulletmd/silverbullet/website/Space Script.md

   const completionRegex = /✅\s*(\w{4}-\w{2}-\w{2})/;
   const match = completionRegex.exec(text);
   if (match) {
-    // Let's customize the task name by stripping this completion date
+    // Let's patch the task name by stripping the completion date
-    // First strip the checkbox bit
-    let taskName = text.replace(/\[[^\]]+\]\s*/, "");
+    // First strip the checkbox bit from the text let taskName = text.replace(/\[[^\]]+\]\s*/, "");
     // Then remove the completion date and clean it up taskName = taskName.replace(completionRegex, "").trim();
+    // That should be all
     return {
       name: taskName,
       completed: match[1]